Table of Contents

-Lig costotransversarium lateral
+Ligamentum costotransversarium lateral

 This ligament originates from the tip of the transverse process and inserts into the rib of the same segment level, where it is merged with the joint capsule.

-Lig costotransversarium superior
+Lig. costotransversarium superior

-The insertion points of this ligament are located at the Collum costae (cranial) and at the lower edge of the transverse process of the vertebra immediately above.
+The insertion points of this ligament are located at the collum costae (cranial) and at the lower edge of the transverse process of the vertebra immediately above.

-Lig capitis costae radiatum
+Lig. capitis costae radiatum

-This ligament connects Caput costae with Corpus and Discus vertebrae and is divided into three distinct fiber tracts with different courses of direction.
+This ligament connects Caput costae with Corpus and Discus vertebrae and is divided into 3 distinct fiber tracts with different courses of direction.
 The cranial fibers connect with the next higher segment, the caudal fibers connect with the next lower segment, and the horizontal fibers—with the segment of the same level.
 This ligament is not present at the 1st rib nor at the ribs 10–12.

-Lig capitis costae intraarticularis
+Lig. capitis costae intraarticulare

 As the name suggests, these ligaments extend intra-articularly and connect the Crista capitis costae to the annulus fibrosis of the 2nd–9th ribs.